Manduca sexta: Laboratory rearing

 Like Drosophila melanogaster, M. sexta is commonly used as a model organism for experiments.
 They are frequently studied in the laboratory due to their large size and relative ease of rearing.
 They may be reared on host plants, such as tobacco and tobacco relatives, tomato plants, or wheat-germ-based artificial diet.
 Their rearing is straightforward, provided they receive a long daylight cycle (e.g., 14 hours) during development to prevent diapause.

 Eggs are rinsed for one to five minutes in dilute household bleach for disinfection.

 Eggs are placed on diet cubes or host plants.
 The eggs hatch and develop at different speeds depending on temperature.
 The larvae are moved to a fresh diet or leaves as their food spoils or is consumed.
 When they start to "wander", they are about to pupate, so are placed in a pupation chamber.
 Pupation chambers are holes drilled into a wood board.
 The Manduca larvae are sealed in the chamber using a stopper and allowed to pupate.
 After pupation, the pupae are placed in a breeding or colony chamber to eclose.
 Providing a cup of sugar water and a tobacco (or related) plant will allow mated females to oviposit fertile eggs, which can then be reared.

 When fed an artificial diet, Manduca larvae do not consume the xanthophyll -which is a yellow pigment- needed to produce their green coloration; instead they appear blue.
 On some diets, they have very little pigment and pigment precursors, so are a very pale blue-white.
 As vitamin A and other carotenoids are necessary for the visual pigments (rhodopsin), an artificial-diet-reared hornworm may have poor vision due to lack of carotenoids in the diet.

 As pet food

 Captive-bred hornworms fed on an artificial diet are often given to insectivorous exotic animals, such as certain reptiles, fish and small mammals.
 They are preferred over wild-collected hornworms, which may bioaccumulate poisonous substances found in dietary plants.
 Hornworms, though originally bred for laboratories, are also farmed for this purpose.
 They are often sold already packed into pods that include everything the larvae need, including food.
 Care is relatively easy, and animals seem to relish their bright color and flavor.

+Animal model

+M. sexta larvae grow up to 100 millimeters in length, reaching up to 20 grams.
+Due to their large size, they are used as alternative animal models for medical imaging modalities like computed tomography, magnetic resonance imaging, or positron emission tomography.
+Researchers around Anton Windfelder have established the larvae of M. sexta as an alternative animal model for chronic inflammatory bowel diseases or as an animal model for testing new contrast agents for radiology.